mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 kustomize-controller-bc455c688-dwflv           1/1     Running   0          106s
 ```

-Now we need to add an image repository which defines which repository to use for the image,
+We need to add an image repository which defines which repository to use for the image,
-an image policy which defines which image tags to use and how to order them and an image update automation which defines how we want to update our deployment.
+an image policy which defines which image tags to use and how to order them, and an image update automation which defines how we want to update our deployment.

 Make sure to pull the repository first before following along as flux committed some
 files to the repository with the latest flux installation.